 This phenomenon has come to the world of finance in the person of Satoshi Nakamoto, the so-called father of Bitcoin.
 He appeared out of the ether in 2008 and disappeared just as abruptly three years later, after establishing the world’s first cryptocurrency.
 On April 23, 2011, he sent a farewell email to a fellow Bitcoin developer.
 “I’ve moved on to other things,” he wrote, assuring that the future of Bitcoin was “in good hands.”
 He has not been heard from since.

 Should the person—or persons—behind the name Satoshi Nakamoto decide to sell just some of this hoard, the transaction would completely upend the cryptocurrency market.
-Cryptocurrency trading platform Coinbase, which went public on the Nasdaq on April 14, noted the potential revelation of Nakamoto’s identity (and the movement of that person’s Bitcoin holdings) as a risk factor in its IPO filing with the Securities and Exchange Commission (SEC).
+Cryptocurrency trading platform Coinbase, which went public on the Nasdaq in April 2021, noted the potential revelation of Nakamoto’s identity (and the movement of that person’s Bitcoin holdings) as a risk factor in its IPO filing with the Securities and Exchange Commission (SEC).
 Coinbase even went so far as to send a copy of the filing to the last known email address for Nakamoto.

-Bitcoin came to life when Nakamoto published his famous white paper on a cryptography mailing list describing a digital currency that would allow secure, peer-to-peer transactions without the involvement of any middleman, whether that be the government, financial system or a company.
+Bitcoin came to life when Nakamoto published his famous white paper in 2008 on a cryptography mailing list describing a digital currency that would allow secure, peer-to-peer transactions without the involvement of any middleman, whether that be the government, financial system or a company.
 These transactions would be tracked through a blockchain, a ledger like those used by any financial institution, except that this ledger would be distributed across an entire network, with exact duplicates held by all participants and visible to all, secured by cryptographic means.
 There would never be more than 21 million Bitcoin.

 Bitcoin is open source, meaning its design is public.
 No one person owns or controls Bitcoin, and anyone can participate.
 While Satoshi continued to control Bitcoin’s development, users and developers congregated in Bitcoin forums to contribute code and work on the project, which had become a collaborative effort.
 The users running the Bitcoin software were the ultimate authority.